caporaso-lab/developing-with-qiime2/book/plugins/tutorials/conclusion.md

 Start working on adding your methods and visualizers, and don't forget your unit tests and usage examples!
 Come join the {{ developer_discussion }} if you need help, have feedback on this tutorial, or have more general feedback on developing QIIME 2 plugins.

-Thanks for reading and for your interest in QIIME 2!
+Thanks for reading and for your interest in QIIME 2 - happy coding!
-Happy coding!